 The cryogenic scheme of the SPD solenoid relies on indirect cooling of the cold mass by circulating saturated helium at 4.5 K by natural convection.
-The thermo-syphon circuit consists of a bottom and top manifolds connected by 12 parallel syphon tubes attached to the outer surface of the support cylinder in the Figure 5.9(a).
+A thermosyphon circuit consists of a bottom and top manifold connected by 12 parallel syphon tubes, attached to the outer surface of the support cylinder, as in Fig. 5.15.